Original Air Date: October 2, 1959

 The Twilight Zone Trivia:

-- Rod Serling’s original ending for this episode had Mike Ferris discover a movie ticket stub in his pocket, leaving the audience to question whether his hallucination in the movie theater was more than just a nightmare.
-In fact, actor Earl Holliman suggested his own alternative ending for the episode –he wanted it to conclude with his character holding a page out of a phone book that he ripped during his hallucination.
-A similarly styled twist ending that blurs the line between fiction and reality would later be employed in the first episode of the second season “King Nine Will Not Return.”
+- Rod Serling’s original ending for this episode showed Mike Ferris discovering a movie ticket stub in his pocket, leaving the audience to question whether his hallucination in the movie theater might have been more than just a nightmare.
+In fact, actor Earl Holliman suggested his own alternative ending for the episode –he wanted the episode to conclude with his character holding a page torn out of the phone book he ripped during his hallucination.
+Additionally, a similarly styled twist ending that blurs the line between fiction and reality would later be employed in the first episode of the second season “King Nine Will Not Return.”

-- Rod Serling was not originally intended to be the narrator for the show.
-Instead, announcer Westbrook Van Voorhis was slated for the job (the narrater for the notable “March of Time” radio and newsreel announcements).
+- Rod Serling was not originally intended to be the narrator for The Twilight Zone.
+Instead, announcer Westbrook Van Voorhis was slated for the job (he was the narrater for the notable “March of Time” radio and newsreel announcements).
 When it became known that Van Hooris would be unavailable for future episodes (and Orson Welles was found to be too expensive), Serling opted to record the narration himself and would continue to do so for the sake of consistency throughout the series.
-Serling later recorded second act narration off-screen that never made it into this episode, such as his quotes: “The barrier of loneliness.
+Serling later recorded second act narration off-screen that never made it into this episode, such as quotes like: “The barrier of loneliness.
 The palpable, desperate need of the human animal to be with his fellow man.”

-- Apparently, Rod Serling initially recorded his introductory narration stating “there is a sixth dimension” but this was later revised to be more accurate (“fifth dimension”).
+- Apparently, Rod Serling initially recorded his introductory narration stating “there is a sixth dimension” but this was later revised to be more accurate in referencing a “fifth dimension.”
 This amusing anecdote was recounted by Marc Scott Zicree in his audio commentary on the Blu-Ray edition of The Twilight Zone collection.

 - Rod Serling’s original script for this episode also featured a scene of Mike Ferris entering the bank and accidentally tripping the alarm.

-- This episode was shot in nine days at a budget of approximately $75,000 –which was considered very expensive for a thirty minute pilot episode in 1959.
+- This episode was shot in nine days on a budget of approximately $75,000 –an amount that was considered very expensive for a thirty minute pilot episode in 1959.
 It was screened in New York for prospective sponsors on March 8, 1959.
 General Foods signed on as the series’s main sponsor with Klimberly-Clark kleenex as a secondary sponsor.

 - In The Twilight Zone Blu-Ray audio commentary, Earl Holliman said he initially bumped into Rod Serling in the CBS parking lot where they discussed Serling’s new television series.
 At the time, Earl Holliman was disappointed with his current role on Playhouse 90 and he was not eager to appear in another science fiction movie like Forbidden Planet, but the script gave him goosebumps so he agreed to sign on.

 - Holliman had the flu during the filming of this episode (he had a fever of over 100 degrees) and the first day of filming was said to be a cold day.
-Rod Serling later described Holliman’s sickness while delivering a lecture at Sherwood Oaks College in Los Angeles.
+Rod Serling shared this fact while delivering a lecture at Sherwood Oaks College in Los Angeles.
 In the audio commentary for this episode, Earl Holliman recalls one day of filming where there was a problem and no shots were captured so he went home sick.
 In his early scenes, you can hear his hoarse voice.
-Holliman was fairly critical of his performance in this episode though he admitted he was thrilled to appear in the show.
+Holliman was fairly critical of his performance in this episode though he said he was thrilled to appear in the show.

-- At one point, Earl Holliman’s character says he has $2.85 “American money” in his pocket but he doesn’t know his identity.
-Everything for sale in the bakery/cafe appears to be listed for less than a dollar.
+- At one point, Earl Holliman’s character says he is aware that he has $2.85 of “American money” in his pocket yet he still doesn’t know his identity.
+If you look closely, everything for sale in the bakery/cafe appears to be listed for less than a dollar.
+This must be a hallucination!

 - The oil containers in this episode read “Capitol Oil” on the sides.
 The sign on the side of the car with a female mannequin reads “Resnick’s Store Mannequins.”
 Resnick’s was the name of a popular department store in downtown Binghamton, New York where Rod Serling grew up.
-It has since become a Boscov’s.
+It has since become a Boscov’s store (located 11 Court Street).

-- In the audio commentary, Earl Holliman reveals that the shattered mirror effect was actually filmed in separate cuts –one in which he runs down the stairs and into the mirror, and then a separate take wherein a man with a sledgehammer smashes the mirror to create the shattering effect.
+- In the blu-ray audio commentary, Earl Holliman reveals that the shattered mirror effect was actually filmed in separate cuts –one in which he runs down the stairs and toward the mirror, and then a separate take wherein a man with a sledgehammer smashes the mirror.
+The two cuts were then blended together to create the shattering effect.
+If you pause the episode you can see a darkened outline around Holliman’s body showcasing the practical effect.

 - The telephone directory header reads “Oakwood,” the name of the town (Oakwood is also visible on several buildings in the town including the High School).

-- The names Holliman’s character reads in the telephone book include: “Abel, Adams, Allen, Altman… Baker, Bargman, Blod, Belmont.”
+- Earl Holliman’s character reads various names in the telephone book including: “Abel, Adams, Allen, Altman… Baker, Bargman, Blod, Belmont.”

 - Although Buck Houghton is often listed as the producer for The Twilight Zone, in actuality the producer at the time this pilot aired was William Self.
 However, Self declined to continue with the series after the pilot and Buck Houghton stepped in as producer.
 Houghton was Self’s former script editor on the anthology show Schlitz Playhouse of Stars.